Death of Ian Tomlinson: Decision not to prosecute

 In April 2010 The Guardian published an open letter from several public figures asking the Crown Prosecution Service (CPS) to proceed with a prosecution or explain its position.
 In July that year Keir Starmer, director of the CPS, announced that there would be no prosecution because of the medical disagreement between the three pathologists.
 Starmer said there was enough evidence for an assault charge, but the six-month deadline for that had expired.

-The area of conflict concerned Patel's finding during the first autopsy of "intraabdominal fluid blood about 3l with small blood clot".
+The area of conflict concerned Patel's finding during the first post-mortem of "intraabdominal fluid blood about 3l with small blood clot".
 This was interpreted by other medical experts to mean that Patel had found three litres of blood in Tomlinson's abdomen.
 Starmer said this would have been around 60 percent of Tomlinson's blood volume, a "highly significant indicator of the cause of death".

 In April 2010 Patel introduced an ambiguity in a second report for the CPS, saying he had found "intraabdominal fluid with blood about 3l with small blood clot" [emphasis added].
 The ambiguity had to be clarified, because the second and third pathologists had relied in part on Patel's original notes to form their views.
 Patel was interviewed twice by the CPS.
 According to Starmer, Patel "maintained that the total fluid was somewhat in excess of three litres but that it was mainly ascites (a substance which forms in a damaged liver), which had been stained with blood.
 He had not retained the fluid nor had he sampled it in order to ascertain the proportion of blood because, he said, he had handled blood all his professional life and he knew that this was not blood but blood-stained ascites."
 Patel also said he had found no internal rupture that would have led to this degree of blood loss.